HussanKhan/Linux-Server-Udacity-Project/README.md

 # SSH Information
 SSH Port: 2200

-The SHA key-pair is sent to the reviewer in password protected .zip file.
+The SHA key-pair is sent to the reviewer in a .zip file.

 The zipped file contains the public key and private key.